RouterRoidz/WiiU-SWKBD-scripts/README.md

 **Chadderz and Marionumber1** for making the TCPGecko codehandler

 **Tyre3** for helping me find USA addresses for many of the USA versions here

-**Nintendo** for making the Wii U support a shitton of Unicode characters